niieani/aurelia-binding-functions/README.md

   evaluate(callScope: CallScope, scope: Scope, lookupFunctions, mustEvaluate: boolean) {
     const promise = callScope.args[0].evaluate(scope, lookupFunctions, true) as Promise<any> & {promiseResult:any}
-    return promise ? promise.promiseResult : undefined
+    // return the value of "promiseResult" property
-  }
+    // or undefined if the value of the argument is not set return promise ? promise.promiseResult : undefined }
 }